 By centralizing data and infrastructure management, we make it possible for other County departments to be specialized in their core tasks - gps-tagging wells, delineating trails, locations of crimes, etc. While the GIS Department does maintain information internally, such as parcel boundaries, survey locations, and parcel designations, we also facilitate the creating, collection, and dissemination of that data for other County departments.

 What do we do with all this information?
 We create maps, we share the data online with the public and private sectors, and we archive and library the data for the purpose of record-keeping and research.

 The Pottawattamie County Geographic Information Systems (GIS) Department was formed in June of 2002 to administer and grow the County’s GIS program.
 In 1998, the County made a significant investment in GIS technologies; including aerial photography, various spatial datasets, powerful new workstations, and leading GIS software.
 By 2002, the County recognized the potential of their GIS and subsequently addressed the need for internal management and budgeting.
 The decision was made to form an independent County department, whose administrator would report directly to the Board of Supervisors.
 Capital and budgeted monies were set aside to fund the new department.
 In June of 2002, a GIS Program Manager was hired and the GIS Department was officially formed.
-Today the department is headed by the County CIO and staffed by two full-time employees and an intern.

 Monday - Friday